xylix/xylix.github.io/src/lib/posts/ai-does-not-hate-you.md

 ---
-title: 'The AI Does Not Hate You (Tom Chivers, 2019)'
+title: 'Review: The AI Does Not Hate You'
-tagline: 'The AI Does Not Hate You'
+tagline: 'The AI Does Not Hate You (Tom Chivers, 2019)'
-slug: remarkabilities
 date_published: 2019-07-09T08:39:34.000Z
 updatedAt: 2022-11-19T10:08:42.000Z
-tags: ['note']
+tags: ['review', 'book']
 ---

 *Superintelligence, rationality and the race to save the world*